(Keys to training in a Game-based Approach)

 For tennis, we can incorporate all these elements by placing them in a situational framework and emphasizing the proper relationship between tactics and technique.

-G: THE 5 GAME SITUATIONS
+THE 5 POINT SITUATIONS

 The ST system starts with the ‘big picture’ tactical categories.
 These describe the general situations (relationship to opponent and court) players could be in during any point.